nixnull/nullarch/30dfosschallenge.md

 The **30 Day FOSS Challenge** asks people to spend 30 days reducing their reliance on proprietary and nonfree software.
 This can be done through a pure "vegan" approach of entirely eliminating proprietary software for 30 days, or a more pragmatic approach of replacing one or two apps.

+I will be doing my own challenge in April, and if you're schedule allows I encourage you to join me.
+If not, feel free to do it any time of year!

 # "Proprietary"?
 "FOSS"?
 "Whirligig"?

 **Proprietary** software is software where exactly how it works and how it's made is a secret.
 Usually, proprietary software is made by a company.
 Examples include iOS, Windows, Facebook, TikTok, etc.